-- NTNU The Norwegian University of Science and Technology

-- Dept. of Architectural Design, History and Technology (host institution),

-- Dept. of Civil and Transport Engineering,

-- Dept. of Interdisciplinary Studies of Culture and

-- Dept. of Energy and Process Engineering.
+- NTNU (The Norwegian University of Science and Technology).
+NTNU departments will be: Dept. of Architectural Design, History and Technology (host institution), Dept. of Civil and Transport Engineering, Dept. of Interdisciplinary Studies of Culture and Dept. of Energy and Process Engineering.

-- SINTEF (largest research institute in Scandinavia)

-- SINTEF Building and Infrastructure,

-- SINTEF Materials and Chemistry, and

-- SINTEF Energy Research
+- SINTEF (largest research institute in Scandinavia).
+The main SINTEF units participating in the Centre will be SINTEF Building and Infrastructure, SINTEF Materials and Chemistry, and SINTEF Energy Research

 - Skanska (large building contractor and developer)

 - ByBo (housing developer)

 - YIT (technical installations contractor)

 - Snøhetta (architect)

 - Multiconsult (consulting company)